nwf/dyna/README.md

 only interested in the frontend stuff and the Python backend, apparently as early as 7.0 continues to be servicable.)

-Then, sadly, I have to ask you to build some upstream packages out of their repositories.
-I thought they were going to be released "soon" when I switched to these later versions, but it hasn't happened yet:

-    make upstream

 Build K3, if that's your thing, which requires OCaml:

     git submodule update external/damsl-k3
     (cd external/damsl-k3; make)

-Then fetch, build, and install any dependencies
+Then fetch, build, and install any dependencies (for the moment, we seem to be doing OK with vanilla upstreams!)

     make deps